matthewbishop58/TensorFlow2_for_deep_learning/README.md

-# TensorFlow 2for deep learning
+# TensorFlow 2 for Deep Learning
 Completed assignments from the TensorFlow 2 for deep learning specialization by Imperial College London on Coursera

 ## Specialization Certificate